-The \$46.3 million (8%) increase in parts and service revenue was primarily due to (i) an \$18.4 million (5%) increase in same store customer pay revenue, (ii) a \$13.0 million (16%) increase in same store warranty revenue and (iii) \$11.3 million derived from acquisitions.
-The 240 basis point increase in our same store parts and service gross margin was primarily the result of increases in our higher margin parts and service businesses, including a 24% increase in gross profit from reconditioning and preparation of vehicles, a 22% increase in warranty gross profit and a 4% increase in our customer pay parts and service gross profit.
-The \$16.3 million increase in reconditioning and preparation gross profit was primarily driven by an 18% increase in our same store used vehicle retail unit sales and a 7% increase in our same store new vehicle retail unit sales.
-Gross profit associated with warranty work increased by \$8.7 million (22%), partially due to certain manufacturer recalls that occurred during 2013, as well as increased units in operation as sales of new vehicles in the United States have continued to increase over the past few years.
+The \$55.0 million (9%) increase in parts and service revenue was the result of (i) a \$31.6 million (8%) increase in same store customer pay revenue, (ii) a \$1.3 million (12%) increase in same store warranty revenue, (iii) a \$4.0 million (4%) increase in wholesale parts and (iv) \$8.1 million derived from acquisitions.

+The 170 basis point increase in our same store parts and service gross margin was primarily the result of increases in our higher margin parts and service businesses, including reconditioning and preparation of vehicles, warranty work and customer pay.
+The \$15.4 million (18%) increase in reconditioning and preparation gross profit was primarily driven by a 5% increase in our same store used vehicle retail unit sales and a 6% increase in our same store new vehicle retail unit sales and increases in the amount of work being performed per vehicle.
+Gross profit associated with warranty work increased by \$8.0 million (16%), partially due to certain manufacturer recalls that occurred during 2014, as well as increased units in operation as sales of new vehicles in the United States have continued to increase over the past few years.